-These engagements traditionally have a flexible and open ended cost model, but also inheriting some similarities from the Fixed Cost approach.
-Most agencies will quote cost range when using this strategy, as it’s understood that the price may change as the project is underway.
-It’s used to give an approximation of costs rather than an exact cost.
+These engagements traditionally have a flexible and open-ended cost model.
+Most agencies will quote an approximate cost range, as it’s understood that the price may change once the project is underway.

-A Time and Materials approach is best used when:
+A Time and Materials approach is typically used when:

-- Scope and requirements are not fully known, or if there are multiple phases to a project that may depend on each other sequentially.
+- Scope and requirements are not fully known, or if there are multiple project phases with sequential dependencies.